"... he that breaks a thing to find out what it is

 Order Amblipygi: Whip Spiders

 There are two related orders of "whip scorpions".
 The "whips" of amblipigids are actually an elongated first pair of legs, held and used in the same fashion as an insect's antennae.
 Amblipigids - the tailless whipscorpions or (better named) "whip spiders", are denizens of the spaces under rocks, fallen logs, rock crevices, and caverns.
-Like most macroarachnids, they are predators of insects and small invertebrates, which they capture with their spiny pedipalps and envenomate with their short but sharp chelicerae.
-Amblipigids are harmless to humans, although the spiny pedipalps of the largest species can draw some blood from a careless human hand.
+Like most macroarachnids, they are predators of insects and other small invertebrates, which they capture with their spiny pedipalps and crush them with their short but sharp chelicerae in order to injest their liquified tissues.
+Amblipigids are mostly harmless to humans and possess no venom glands, although the pedipalps of the largest species can pinch and draw some blood from a careless human hand.

 Phrynus marginemaculatus.
 The second individual threatens to pinch my finger with its spiny pedipalps.
 Near Rabo de Gato, south-western Dominican Republic, Hispaniola.